bgoonz/docs-collection/github/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository.md

 ---
 title: Cloning a repository
-intro: 'When you create a repository on {% data variables.product.product_location %}, it exists as a remote repository.
-You can clone your repository to create a local copy on your computer and sync between the two locations.'
+intro: "When you create a repository on {% data variables.product.product_location %}, it exists as a remote repository.
+You can clone your repository to create a local copy on your computer and sync between the two locations."
 redirect_from:
   - /articles/cloning-a-repository
   - /github/creating-cloning-and-archiving-repositories/cloning-a-repository
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Repositories
 ---

 ## About cloning a repository

 You can clone a repository from {% data variables.product.product_location %} to your local computer to make it easier to fix merge conflicts, add or remove files, and push larger commits.
 When you clone a repository, you copy the repository from {% data variables.product.product_location %} to your local machine.